eromatiya/blurredfox/README.md

 	+ **`svg.context-properties.content.enabled`**

 	Then make sure to **enable them all!**
-6. Go to your Firefox profile.
+4. Go to your Firefox profile.
 Linux distributions has it in `$HOME/.mozilla/firefox/XXXXXXX.default-XXXXXX/`.
-7. Create a folder and name it **`chrome`**, then assuming that you already have cloned this repo, just copy the theme to `chrome` folder.
+5. Create a folder and name it **`chrome`**, then assuming that you already have cloned this repo, just copy the theme to `chrome` folder.
-8. Finally, you can now change whatever colorscheme you want in the Cusomization Window.
+6. Finally, you can now change whatever colorscheme you want in the Cusomization Window.

 ## Note

 ### If you're using Windows or macOS and something's wrong

-1. **Sadly, I only have archlinux, so I cannot guarantee that it will work on Windows10 and macOS.
-A feedback is welcome if it works on your platform.
-PR is also welcome!**
+1. **I only have Archlinux, so I cannot guarantee that it will work on Windows10 and macOS without a problem.
+A feedback and PR is absolutely welcome!**

 ### If there's no blur effect